Fourth and Fifth Grade Highlights

-- 4th graders will study the Regions of the United States
+- The 4th grade will learn about the regions, states, and geography of the United States.

 - A Typical Day in 4th and 5th Grade:

 - Specials: It's time for students to spend time in Spanish, Computers, Gym, Art, Music, or Library.

 - Lunch Time and Recess

 What is new in 4th and 5th grade?

 - Students switch classes for the first time.
 The 4th/5th Team Teachers each provide instruction for the subject areas they specialize in.

 - Students are required to use a daily class planner and an expandable folder with tabs for each subject to help them stay organized